Post originally published on IBM Watson Analytics blog.

 - Industry Research: power up strategy conversations with relevant and complementary market intelligence

 All of this requires the ability to quickly and easily access large amounts of data in multiple formats from and across disparate systems.
-Datawatch Monarch, a self-service data prep tool, enables sales and marketing analysts to discover and access all their data – dark or otherwise – then cleanse and combine any of that data themselves, with no IT dependency or complex scripting required.
-Datawatch feeds the structured, analysis-ready data Watson Analytics and Cognos Analytics need to yield the maximum output on their capabilities.
+Altair Monarch, a self-service data prep tool, enables sales and marketing analysts to discover and access all their data – dark or otherwise – then cleanse and combine any of that data themselves, with no IT dependency or complex scripting required.
+Altair feeds the structured, analysis-ready data Watson Analytics and Cognos Analytics need to yield the maximum output on their capabilities.